Kagamiō Hideoki: Career

+Kagamiō's retirement was confirmed by the Sumo Association at the end of March 2023.
+His retirement ceremony took place on 10 June 2023, in a reception room at the Ryōgoku Kokugikan and about 270 people took part in the hair-cutting ceremony.
+After his retirement, Kagamiō became a businessman, making various investments in different fields such as catering and building renovation.

 Fighting style

-Kagamiō is a yotsu-sumo wrestler who favours grappling techniques as opposed to pushing and slapping his opponent.
-His preferred grip on his opponent's mawashi is migi-yotsu, a left hand outside, right hand inside position.
-He regularly uses his left hand outside grip to win by uwate-nage, or overarm throw.
-However his most common winning kimarite is yori-kiri, a straightforward force out.
+Kagamiō was a yotsu-sumo wrestler who favours grappling techniques as opposed to pushing and slapping his opponent.
+His preferred grip on his opponent's mawashi was migi-yotsu, a left hand outside, right hand inside position.
+He regularly used his left hand outside grip to win by uwate-nage, or overarm throw.
+However his most common winning kimarite was yori-kiri, a straightforward force out.